On Imbalanced Regression with Hoeffding Trees: Experiments

+Abalone is small and we are using it ``as-is''.
+For the remaining datasets we remove outliers, and for NY Taxi and E-Power we additionally construct standard features (e.g., Manhattan distance for NY Taxi; hour and weekday for E-Power).
+For California Housing, we use 20,635 examples after removing 5 extreme instances.
+The NY Taxi dataset (currently has 1,458,644 examples) is treated as a stream using the first 20,000 instances, with 3 outliers removed.
+Similarly, from E-Power (2,075,259 examples) we use the first 100,000 instances and remove 8 outliers.
+Finally, from the Semi dataset (810,000 examples) we use the first 20,000 instances, retaining 19,452 after outlier removal.
+Figure~\ref{fig:imbalance_of_targets_in_datasets} illustrates target imbalance in all datasets using bin range $r=0.2$.

+\paragraph{Clarification on the Integration with Python Libraries and Datasets Tested.} In our initial submission we integrated HS and KDE with the \multiflow library.
+When we started our work, \multiflow exposed more of the internal structure of its learning algorithms, especially Hoeffding Trees, making it easier to integrate HS directly into the learning procedure.
+For example, in HAT, HS only requires the root-to-leaf prediction path, since the statistics of intermediate nodes are directly accessible regardless of additional subtrees used for drift detection.
+Meanwhile, the \river library was further developed and has a more current version of iSOUP, as well as SGT which does not exist in \multiflow.
+After receiving the reviews, we integrated KDE with \river and ran additional experiments; however, without hyperparameter tuning due to time constraints.

+Furthermore, in our initial submission we ran experiments only against three datasets: California, NY Taxi, and E-Power.
+For the camera-ready version of the paper we decided to run experiments with Abalone too, as well as against the more challenging layers 3 and 4 of the Semi dataset.
+Abalone being fairly small in size allowed us to run on time Algorithm~\ref{alg:online_ftl} on scikit-multiflow, but due to time constraints we could not do the same thing with Semi.
+Experiments on layers 1 and 2 of Semi were omitted, as these cases appear trivial or easy and the KDE variants consistently outperform the baseline models.

+Thus, we have experiments with \multiflow\ -testing both HS and KDE- using the tuning phases of Algorithm~\ref{alg:online_ftl} in all datasets but on Semi, while we have experiments with the \river library in all datasets -testing for potential benefit of KDE only- but without tuning this time.

-\paragraph{Learning Methods Tested.} We use HT and HAT as base models in Algorithm~\ref{alg:online_ftl} and we equip both of these models with KDE for smoothing the imbalanced label distribution of the stream as well as HS for regularizing the predictions.
-In our experiments we also equip these two base models with KDE alone or HS alone as a way of performing an ablation study for our results.
+Using \multiflow with Algorithm~\ref{alg:online_ftl} we use HT and HAT as base models.
+We equip both of these models with KDE for smoothing the imbalanced label distribution of the stream as well as HS for regularizing the predictions.
+These enhancements appear either together or in isolation.
 Regarding incremental KDE we use a tumbling window whose size we treat as a hyper-parameter.

-\paragraph{On the Tuning Window and Hyper-Parameter Tuning.} In our experiments we have opted for four periods of tuning the hyper-parameters of our models.
-For a dataset $S$ that we treat as a stream, we use tuning window size equal to $\min{\left(\left\lfloor\nicefrac{|S|}{8}\right\rfloor, 3000\right)}$.

-This window size translates to $2,579$ examples in the California housing dataset, $3,000$ examples in the electric power dataset, and $2,500$ examples in the NY taxi dataset.